Your Future, Unfolding

 Your Academic Program

 Your academic program also plays a strong role in helping you to grow and develop in your chosen career path.
 Our faculty have strong ties to organizations as well as educational and healthcare systems.
 These connections often create experiential learning opportunities, internships and full-time employment opportunities.
-For example, our Sustainability MBA has a dedicated Office of Transformational Learning which engages corporations to bring their real world problems into the program's curriculum.

 Additionally, our size - large enough to provide a wealth of opportunities yet small enough where faculty know students by name - allows faculty and staff members take an active role in student mentoring and coaching.
 For example:

 - Each student in the School of Nursing is assigned an individual faculty mentor to assist with academic and career planning.